Step by Step: Encrypt Files With Boxcryptor in Microsoft Teams

 Another option is to upload the file via the Boxcryptor tab.

-For this, the icon in the upper right corner must be selected in order to be able to upload a new document.
+For this, the upload icon in the upper left corner must be selected in order to be able to upload a new document.

 Then select a file and upload it.